devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/13-removing-dir.md

 ## Removing Directories

 To remove a directory we use `rmdir` command in linux.
-Removing directories also deletes all the files that the directory holds
+Removing directories also deletes all the files that the directory holds inside it.

 `Syntax: rmdir <directory>`